This post contains affiliate links. Please see our disclosure policy.

 • Test Note: The orange zest carries more moisture than lemon zest and releases extra citrus oil into the sugar.
 Rubbing the zest into the sugar with your fingertips helps the sugar absorb that bright orange flavor.

-• Bittersweet Dark Chocolate with 70% cocoa gives all the chocolate flavor without adding more sweetness to the cookie.
-I prefer to chop a dark chocolate bar over using baking chips to ensure bits of chocolate throughout the dough.
+• Chocolate with 6570% cocoa gives all the chocolate flavor without adding more sweetness to the cookie.
+I prefer to chop a quality baking chocolate bar over using baking chips to ensure bits of chocolate throughout the dough.

 Below is a photo from one of my chocolate chip cookie recipe tests.
 All cookies were made with the same amount of butter, baking soda, and chocolate.
 The dough balls weighing roughly 39-40 grams, were chilled overnight, then baked at 350℉ (180℃) for 11 minutes.

-• 1: Chewy Salted Dark Chocolate Chip Cookies
+• 1: My recipe for Chewy Salted Dark Chocolate Chip Cookies.

-• 2: Flour adjustment, resulting in a cakier cookie.
+• 2: Extra flour added, which resulted in a cakier cookie.

-• 3: Sugar and butter adjustment resulting in a flatter cookie with more spread, chewier and crispier.
+• 3: More butter and higher granulated sugar ratio.
+Therefore resulting in a flatter cookie with more spread, that was chewier and a touch more crisp.

-• 4: Bakery Style Soft Chocolate Chip Cookies with flour and sugar adjustments, minimal spread and soft texture.
+• 4: This recipe for Bakery Style Soft Chocolate Chip Cookies with balanced flour and brown sugar, leading to minimal spread and a soft texture.

 Twelve chocolate chip cookies in rows of three on a sheet of parchment paper.